tobiayodele/Sudoku/README.md

 - Greedy/Iterative - Pass through all cells and only remove cells if they maintain a unique solution.
 - Recursive - Cells are removed if they maintain a unique solution and will backtrack if a unique solution cannot be found.

-For each method Sudoku puzzles are generated the experiment generates a puzzle and tests measures its runtime and records uniqueness.
+How it works.
+1. Generate a complete 9x9 Sudoku board using recursive backtracking.
+2. Remove cells with one of the three methods above
+3. Check for uniqueness
+   - Random checked for uniqueness at end of generation
+   - Greedy/Iterative checked if puzzle is return as any puzzle returned will be unique
+   - Recursive always returns unique puzzle
+4. Record trial time and uniqueness to CSV
+5. Analyse the CSVs using Python scripts to find and compare the estimated cost to generate a unique Sudoku puzzle for each removal method.

-The report for this experiment can be found at ``` /docts/report_cell_removal_methods.pdf ```
+The report and 1000 trial data and graphs for this experiment can be found at ``` /docts/ ```

 # Project Structure
 ```text
 Sudoku/